 Nitasha Strait, ABD, M.Ed., MA, LMFT- Founder

 A perfect blend of warmth, empathy, and supportive learning is the quintessential therapeutic path to gaining the skills and insights into your issues and how you can solve them.
 At times, I will be the validating support you need to build you up and see the positives in your life.
-Other times, I will be the accountability and extra push you may need to making changes.
+Other times, I will be the accountability and extra push you may need to make changes.

 My work is informed by interactions that I’ve had with past and current clients, professional training, and my collegiate teaching experiences at Temple University, Penn State University, and Rutgers University.
 My passion has always been to treat individuals, couples, and families through solace oriented teaching.